The 5 Most Essential Third-Party Cyber Risk Assessment Tools

 Security and compliance professionals agree that third-party cybersecurity risk management is vital to organizations.
-Without having the right security policies and procedures in place, your organization could be vulnerable to a third-party cyberattack.
+Without having the right security policies and procedures in place, your organization could be vulnerable to third-party data breaches.
 This could spell disaster, both in terms of loss of customer trust as well as hefty compliance penalties.

 There are a lot of tools that claim to address third-party cyber risk.
 Which are the ones that are truly essential?
 Read on for the top five.

 A vendor inventory addresses the primary step of creating a vendor risk management program: Knowing who are the vendors that do business with your organization.
 Even with small companies, this is often harder than it sounds, especially considering the rise in cloud app use and shadow IT.
 In fact, one source noted that by 2027, 90% of IT spending will take place outside of the IT organization

 Many organizations mistakenly do not consider low-risk business partners, such as marketing tools, to be their vendors.
 However, risk can easily come from such “low-risk” business partners.
 For example, a data breach involving online text invitation service Evite exposed millions of users.
 We tend to think of Evite as a B2C, but in this case, the business information of companies that used it was exposed.

 The fact is that doing business with any vendor poses some risk to a company.
 For this reason, it’s important to uncover all supply chain relationships, ideally using an asset discovery tool, and then determine the level of risk for each vendor.

 2. Industry-relevant risk management standards

 Every industry has recognized best practices that should guide how your organization manages information security risk assessments, such as NIST and ISO.
 There are also industry standards which you should be familiar with, like the CSA Cloud Controls Matrix and PCI/DSS.
 You should be sure to check the guidelines that are particular to your industry.